AkshaySJadhav/Kafka/Kafka_Kerbrose.md

-Configuring Kafka Brokers on Secure cluster.
+Kafka Brokers on Secure cluster:
 ===============

    After enabling Kerberos, Ambari sets up a JAAS login configuration file for the Kafka client.
 Settings in this file will be used for any client (consumer, producer) that connects to a Kerberos-enabled Kafka cluster.